ToastShaman/dropwizard-auth-jwt/README.md

 A special thanks goes to [MartinSahlen](https://github.com/MartinSahlen) for providing a Gist with the Dropwizard 8 implementation of the AuthFactory.

 A special thanks goes to [Kimble](https://github.com/kimble) for adding cookie support.

+A special thanks goes to [alexitooi](https://github.com/alexitooi) for adding support for the CachingAuthenticator.